mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 “POSIX” you are asking?
 I have no freaking idea.
 But the end result of that was that Python was about as clueless as me and decided to go with “ANSI_X3.4_1968”.
 This also marked the day that I learned that ASCII goes by many names.
-Turns out that's indeed just another name for ANSI.
+Turns out that's indeed just another name for ASCII.
 And lo and behold my remote Python interpreter did not show the entries properly from a folder which internationalized filenames.
 Why did they exist there in the first place?
 Because I dumped Wikipedia articles in